 Charismatic Prayer Group – A weekly group who gather to praise, reflect and offer prayer through the Holy Spirit who calls them together.

-Children’s Liturgy of the Word – During the Sunday Mass at 12:10 PM, we offer an opportunity for children younger than age 7 to gather in the Sacristy during the Liturgy of the Word to reflect upon the Word of God for the day in a creative and age appropriate way.
+Children’s Liturgy of the Word – During the Sunday Mass at 12:10 PM, we offer an opportunity for children from grades 1 – 6 to gather in the Sacristy during the Liturgy of the Word to reflect upon the Word of God for the day in a creative and age appropriate way.
 Leaders are needed on a rotating basis to plan and facilitate the Sunday Sessions.

 Choir Members (Sundays Masses) – The music at each of our Sunday Masses is facilitated by different music groups – each with their own unique sound and style.
 New Choir Members are always welcome to lend their voice to the prayer of the Sunday Liturgy.